alza-bitz/podcast-analytics/README.md

 ```

 ### Adding New Event Data
-1. Place new JSON by running `split` as described above and copying the results into the `data` directory.
+1. Place new JSON by running `split` as described above and copying the results into the `data_load` directory.

 2. Run the pipeline to process new events: